 Your guide to Skidmore's academic regalia

-You've heard the proclamation: Creative Thought Matters.
-It’s the thread that ties us together as a community while simultaneously emboldening us to celebrate our differences.
+Creative Thought Matters.
+It’s the thread that ties the Skidmore community together while simultaneously emboldening us to celebrate our differences.

-Skidmore's Commencement day is a living example of that core conviction, and you don't have to look much further than to the regalia Skidmore graduates wear to see how.
+Skidmore's Commencement day is a living example of that core conviction, and you don't have to look much further than Skidmore graduates' regalia to see how.

 A community of individuals